- 1 Introduction

 - If you need to update 3.4 scripts to 4.2, see more information here

-Start here to learn about simulations.
-The CASA 4.3 simulation examples in the above tutorial should also work for version 4.4, and they will be validated for version 4.4 soon.
-Jump directly to the simulations examples with the following links.
+Start here to learn about simulations: A Tutorial for Simulating ALMA Data.
+The CASA 4.3 simulation examples in this tutorial should also work for version 4.4, and they will be validated for newer CASA versions soon.

 Other useful Information